Khan Jahan I

-Hussain Quli Beg was a Mughal military vassal (mansabdar) with the rank of 5000 soldiers.
+Hussain Quli Beg, also Husayn Quli Khan Zulqadr, was a Mughal military vassal (mansabdar) with the rank of 5000 soldiers.
 He was later given the title Khān-i-Jahān (lit.
 'Khan of the World') by Emperor Akbar.

 Early life

-Beg was the son of Wali Beg Zul-Qadr and the nephew of Bairam Khan, of Qara Qoyunlu Turkoman ethnicity.
+Hussain Quli Beg was of Shia Persian Qizilbash origin, a member of a Turkic tribe long settled in Persia.
+He was the son of Wali Beg Zulqadr with the sister of Bairam Khan, of Qara Qoyunlu Turkoman ethnicity.
 He began his career as an ordinary soldier in Akbar's army, but was then imprisoned for supporting his uncle Bairam's revolt against the Empire.
 He was later pardoned by Akbar and continued his work as a loyal soldier.